HamburgJ/react-game-base/README.md

 A template repository for creating daily browser games like Wordle, Connections, or similar puzzle games.
 Features automatic deployment, state persistence, daily streaks, and responsive design.

+## Play the [Live Demo](https://burgerfun.tech/four-nines/) of Four Nines, a daily puzzle game created from this template

 ## Features

 - 🎮 Perfect for daily puzzle games